Never saw such an incompetent PM in history: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: PPP Chairman Bilawal Bhutto Zardari, has said that Imran Khan is the most incompetent prime minister in country’s history and very soon they will send packing this ineligible and selected prime minister.
+KARACHI: Pakistan Peoples’ Party (PPP) Chairman Bilawal Bhutto Zardari, has said that Imran Khan is the most incompetent prime minister in country’s history and very soon they will send packing this ineligible and selected prime minister.

 Addressing the lawyers here at Karachi Bar Association on Saturday, the PPP chairman said that they were unable to resolve the problems of the masses till the time Parliament continues to be used as a rubber stamp.
 He said that if the Leader of Opposition was denied freedom of expression in Parliament then where else would he (opposition leader) speak freely.
 “If we are unable to raise your issues in Parliament then we are compelled to do so on the roads,” said the PPP chairman.